olirice/nebulo/docs/comment_directives.md

 *Description*

-Overrides the GraphQL type's associated with the commented entity.
-The directive can be applied to tables, views, table columns, or view columns.
+The name directive can be applied to tables, and table columns to override the GraphQL type's associated with the commented entity.

-For example, the directive `@ename ShippingAddress` on an `address` table would result in the GraphQL type being named `ShippingAddress`.
+For example, the directive `@name ShippingAddress` on an `address` table would result in the GraphQL type being named `ShippingAddress`.